vikas0809/CapstoneProject/Phase 1 - Deliverable.md

 ## Create a mockup of your machine learning models e.g. what will be the inputs and what will be the outputs
 ## Create an outline/mockup of what will your final dashboard present?
 ## Perform Data Exploration on your dataset in Python
+- merge two datasets to do the exploration
 ## Continue using Github to merge all you produce into branches and main repo